 What time should you visit the community?

 The time in which you visit a community can greatly impact the energy of the tour, the number of residents you encounter and your overall perception of the community.

-Morning tours generally will have more residents up and active throughout the community as most activities take place during the hours before lunch.
+If it's an assisted living near you, you can easily make it in time for a morning tour.
+These tours generally will have more residents up and active throughout the community as most activities take place during the hours before lunch.
 During mealtime or a scheduled social event is also a good idea as it will give you an accurate representation of how much activity is going on during peak social hours.

 Prior to touring, try to ensure all essential staff you’d like to meet with will be available while you are there.
 Top medical staff, nutritionists, managers, and class instructors can all make or break whether you feel comfortable leaving your loved one in their hands.

 Once you arrive at the community

 While on the tour itself, pay close attention to the happiness of the residents, the friendliness and accessibility of the staff, and the overall cleanliness of the community.
 These are all good first indicators that the management is involved in the betterment of the community.
 One secret tip we’d recommend is to visit the guest bathroom.
 If that is not clean, what does that mean for the rest of the community?